Beginner's Guide

 Easiest

-The #1 beginner breeding bird.
-Hardy, prolific, and come in dozens of color mutations.
-They breed readily in captivity and are easy to sell.
-A great way to learn breeding fundamentals.
+The number one beginner breeding bird worldwide.
+Budgies are hardy, prolific, and come in dozens of color mutations including albino, lutino, spangle, and opaline.
+They breed readily in captivity, tolerate a range of conditions, and are easy to sell or rehome.
+A great way to learn breeding fundamentals before moving to larger species.

 Clutch: 4-8 eggsIncubation: 18 days